GunshipPenguin/nescafe/README.md

-# Nescafé :coffee: :video_game:
+# NEScafé :coffee: :video_game:

 A Nintendo Entertainment System (NES) emulator written in C#.

-So named since almost all of the work on this was done in various cafés.
+So named since almost all of the work on this was done in various cafés while drinking large quantities of coffee.

 # License